 Trauma Work

-Note that in this definition of trauma is not the event(s) that happened (i.e., a car accident) but the psychological and emotional response to them which were deeply distressing or disturbing.
-Trauma generally has lifelong effects on a person’s quality of life until it is properly reprocessed.
-Unlike general mental health, which is usually focused on learning to live with a condition in healthy and productive ways, trauma work seeks to resolve the trauma (psychological and emotional response) completely.
+Trauma usually has longterm effects on a person’s quality of life until it is properly reprocessed.
+Unlike general mental health, which is usually focused on learning to live with a condition in a healthy and productive way, trauma work seeks to resolve the trauma completely.
 What an exciting thought!
 It requires courage on the part of the person who experienced the trauma and skill in the practitioner helping.